 One of the challenges is setting up your Nicaragua payroll to comply with local tax regulations and similar laws.
 You’ll have to choose a Nicaragua payroll option while trying to handle all other aspects of an expansion and your parent company’s daily operations.
 Plus, you have to wait to establish payroll until you set up your subsidiary.
 That’s why Globalization Partners is here with Nicaragua payroll outsourcing to help you work faster without any hassles.

-Nicaragua Payroll Taxation Rules
+Taxation Rules in Nicaragua

 Nicaragua’s taxation laws include contributions to social security for both employees and employers.
 Employers must contribute 21.5% to 22.5% of wages to social security, depending on amount of employees, while employees contribute 7%.
 Both are subject to an income cap.
 Employees’ personal income tax utilizes a progressive scale that’s up to 30% for those in the top income bracket.

-Nicaragua Payroll Options
+Nicaragua Payroll Options for Companies

 Nicaragua’s four different payroll options are meant to help you find one that works for your business goals.
 You can choose: